CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 ```

 Ah ha!
 Now we're finally getting somewhere! `First` is a proof that the variable
-`v` was the first thing in the list (or actually, that the index 0 was a valid
+`v` was the first thing in the list.
-index for the variable; same same, but different).
 How do we drop that?
 Well,
 we just do!
 We just don't mention it on the RHS and continue removing the other
 references: